LarsSjogreen/imgsnapper/README.md

 - [x] Save files in a directory (`/images`)
 - [x] Make it possible to specify a different image directory
 - [ ] Create a command for making all the images into a movie

+## Hints and tips
+To find the XPath to an image in a web page, try the [ChroPath plugin](https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo) for Chrome